joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/using-encryption-with-sql-databases.md

     }

 If the password is less than 256 bits, the code concatenates the password with itself to make it 256 bits.
-If the length doesn’t work out exactly, the last repetition is shortened to get exactly 256 bits.
+If the length doesn't work out exactly, the last repetition is shortened to get exactly 256 bits.

 </div>